aszx87410/huli-blog/source/en/about/index.md

 ---
 layout: "about"
 title: "About"
-date: 2023-06-19 22:30:00
+date: 2023-12-02 22:30:00
 translator: huli
 ---

 ## Me

 Hey, I am Huli from Taiwan.
-I was a Front-end engineer before, and now a Security Engineer interested in web.
+I enjoy front-end web development and have a passion for cybersecurity.
+I particularly relish the fusion of both.
+Hence, at times, I'm a security engineer, while other times, I'm a front-end engineer.

 I love coding, teaching and writing blog posts, and I believe sharing can make the world a better place.
 I also play CTF sometimes with [Water Paddler](https://twitter.com/Water_Paddler).